tjanczuk/droplet/README.md

 This request indicates that the client would like to remove 1 token from the token bucket named *foo* as long as the number of tokens associated with the per second (*ls*) and per minute (*lm*) limits are sufficient.
 Moreover, this request also informs the server to set the per second and per minute limits in the token bucket *foo* to 100 and 500, respectively.
 If the server does not maintain a token bucket *foo* yet, it will create one using these values.
 Otherwise it will reconfigure an existing token bucket *foo* to use these limits going forward.
 The limits specify how many tokens the server will be adding to the token bucket per specific unit of time.
 The *ls=100* value requires the server to add 100 tokens *every second* to the per-second balance associated with the *foo* token bucket.
 The balance of tokens per every period limit can never exceed the preconfigured limit for that period.
 Tokens are pro-rated on a millisecond basis.

 The server attempts to remove the specified number of tokens for every limit the request specifies in the named token bucket indicated by the request.
-Only the numer of tokens for every limit is sufficient will the operation succeed.
+Only if the number of tokens for every limit is sufficient will the operation succeed.

 The server responds to the client with a [response](https://github.com/tjanczuk/droplet/blob/master/lib/droplet.proto) message.
 The message indicates whether the request can be accepted or should be rejected due to insufficient amount of tokens.
 It also specifies the current number of tokens for the limits the client specified in the corresponding request.